HesaiTechnology/HesaiLidar_Swift_ROS/change notes.md

 ##modify
 1. Fix the problem that the cloud points data  is put in wrong place in dual model
 2. Change the size of rosbag

+星期三, 23. 十二月 2020 19:30下午
+##version
+Pandar128_1.0.4

+##modify
+1. Fix that all point cloud values have timestamp and ring